What is a Management Consultant?

 - Make recommendations to management through presentations or written reports

-- Confer with managers to ensure that the changes are working.
+- Confer with managers to ensure the changes are working

 Management consultants often specialize in certain areas, such as inventory management or reorganizing corporate structures to eliminate duplicate and nonessential jobs.
 Some specialize in a specific industry, such as healthcare or telecommunications.
 In government, management analysts usually specialize by type of agency.